runceel/ReactiveProperty/docs/docs/features/Commanding.md

 </Page>
 ```

-It works like below:
+It works like this:

 ![Share state and same source](./images/asyncreactivecommand-shared-source.gif)

 ## Threading

-### ReactiveCommand class
+### `ReactiveCommand` class

-When use the ReactiveCommand class, the class raise CanExecute event on a scheduler(default is UI thread scheduler.)
-If you want to change the behaviour then use the overload method of ToReactiveCommand which has IScheduler argument.
+When using the `ReactiveCommand` class, the class raises the `CanExecute` event on a scheduler(default is UI thread scheduler.)
+If you want to change the behaviour then use the overload method of `ToReactiveCommand` which has an `IScheduler` argument.

 See below: